3 key takeaways

 What are core competencies?

 Core competencies are attributes that show your proficiency in a particular skill or ability.
-Your core competencies are made up of your unique personality traits, professional experience, and key skills.
+They typically combine your unique personality traits, professional experience, and key skills.
 These are broad one- or two-word terms that highlight what you bring to the table.

 What do core competencies mean on a resume?